mrjohnmorrow/mrjohnmorrow.github.io/_drafts/game-theory-of-disagreement.markdown

 4. Romer thinks that
 Romer compares the situation in Economics to the repeated prisoner's dilemmna.

+# Parallels in the Global Warming Debate

+# Applications in the Workplace

 TODO: stop calling it a game everywhere and use criminal/crime terminology not player
 TODO: fix confusing language which uses cooperate in oppposite contexts (police cooperation and criminal cooperation)